 - The excuse is always the same (eg. “I have food poisoning” for the 3 time in a row);

 - Otherwise, as the employer requests.

 Can someone be fired because they are sick?
 Yes and No. An employer can fire an employee, if and only if:

 - The employee is sick because of a non-work-related illness or injury and they have been absent for a period of 3 continuous months or more;

 - The employee has been sick from a work-related illness or injury and they have been absent from work for a continuous period of 12 months or more.

-Another consideration to be mindful of is being accused of discrimiation or workplace bullying due to an employees ilness.
+Another consideration to be mindful of is being accused of discrimination or workplace bullying due to an employees illness.
 If employers are not sure whether they are doing the right thing, speak to a lawyer first.
 The difference can be a clean termination v thousands of dollars in legal fees and fines from Fair Work.
 Be smart.
 Make good choices.